tvlad1234/pico-rv32ima/README.md

 The SD card needs to be formatted as FAT32 or exFAT.
 Block sizes from 1024 to 4096 bytes are confirmed to be working.
 A prebuilt Linux kernel and filesystem image is provided in [this file](linux/Image).
 It must be placed in the root of the SD card.
 If you want to build the image yourself, you need to run `make` in the [linux](linux) folder.
 This will clone the buildroot source tree, apply the necessary config files and build the kernel and system image.

 ## What it does
 On powerup, the Linux image will be copied into RAM.
 After a few seconds, Linux kernel messages will start streaming on the console.
-The boot process takes about two and a half minutes.
+The boot process takes about one and a half minute.
 ![Console boot log](screenshot.jpg)